FR4 Dielectric Constant Chart

 | 20 GHz | 4.15 | 0.030 |

-Why Does Dk Matter?
+Why Dk Matters?

-Why Does Df Matter?
+Why Df Matters?

 Frequently Asked Questions

-Is FR4 suitable for 5G antenna designs?
+Is FR4 suitable for 5G antenna design?

 Does temperature affect Dk?

 Yes.
 Dk typically increases with temperature.
-If your device operates in extreme thermal environments, consistent impedance requires materials with a stable "Thermal Coefficient of Dielectric Constant" (TcDk).
+If your device operates in extreme thermal environments, consistent impedance requires materials with a stable 'Thermal Coefficient of Dielectric Constant' (TcDk).